LIBP2P-MIX

 - Peer IDs (39 bytes, post-Base58 decoding)

-Encoding the forwarding delay as an unsigned 16-bit integer (2 bytes) in milliseconds, using big endian network byte order.
+Encoding the forwarding delay as an unsigned 16-bit integer (2 bytes), representing the mean delay in milliseconds for the configured delay distribution, using big endian network byte order.
+The delay distribution is pluggable, as defined in Section 6.2.

 If the encoded address or delay is shorter than its respective allocated field, it MUST be padded with zeros.
 If it exceeds the allocated size, it MUST be rejected or truncated according to the implementation policy.